 It is probably my most philosophical, spiritually ravenous, haunted and in certain ways most ambitious book.
 I am moved by the mother and by the child and their deep desire against all odds to stay alive, and I fear the god that summons them, the mystery of their suffering and their endless courage.

 Leah Umansky is a New Yorker by birth, a teacher by choice, and an anglophile at heart.
-Her first collection of poems, Domestic Uncertainties, is forthcoming in 2013 by Blazevox Books.
+Her first collection of poems is Domestic Uncertainties.
 Read more here.